 Mobile Browsing is on the Rise, Is Your Website Mobile Friendly?

-Mobile Browsing Has Skyrocketed, Overtaking Desktop as the Most Popular Digital Platform
+Mobile browsing has skyrocketed, overtaking desktop as the most popular digital platform.

-PHILADELPHIA, PENNSYLVANIA, UNITED STATES, June 27, 2019 /EINPresswire.com/ -- In today’s world, nearly everywhere you turn you see people browsing the internet on their Smartphones and other mobile devices.
+WYNNEWOOD, PENNSYLVANIA, UNITED STATES, June 28, 2019 /EINPresswire.com/ -- In today’s world, nearly everywhere you turn, you see people browsing the internet on their Smartphones and other mobile devices.
 In fact, mobile web browser usage has skyrocketed over the past few years and has actually overtaken the desktop version as the preferred digital platform.
 If you think about it, no matter where you are people more likely than not have their smartphone with them and chances are they are using.

-It makes sense, our mobile devices are lightweight offering a whole range of digital services that we rely upon on an everyday basis, which can include everything from booking a flight, listening to online radio, utilizing Microsoft, and perusing potential romantic interests on various dating websites.
+It makes sense, our mobile devices are lightweight and offer a whole range of digital services that we rely upon on an everyday basis, which can include everything from booking a flight, listening to online radio, utilizing Microsoft, and perusing potential romantic interests on various dating websites.

 In other words, the purpose of mobile devices are more than just for reading emails or checking text messages; they now are vital in helping us to conveniently accomplish our daily tasks anywhere, and at any time.
 So, what does this mean for your business?
 Keep reading to learn more.